TimonJasarevic/ABM_8/README.md

 An agent-based model (ABM) of how fake news, including deepfake-style content, spreads, is verified, and is shared across a social network, and how that interacts with users' verification cost, reputation concerns, bounded rationality, and loss aversion.
-The simulation engine is the deepfake-percolation model of Dupont, C. (2026), written in Julia (https://github.com/charlesaugdupont/deepfake-percolation).
-This repository extends that engine with two paired seeding runners, `run_experiment_baseline.jl` (uniform-random seeding) and `run_experiment_influencers.jl` (hub seeding); the original 5-factor engine is preserved at `analysis/archive/legacy_5factor/run_experiment.jl`.
-The analysis and figures are in Python.
+This branch holds the code behind the manuscript "Influencers, bounded rationality, and the spread of fake news in social networks" (July 2026): the Julia simulation model, the experiment runners, and the Python analysis and figure pipeline.
+The simulation engine is the deepfake-percolation model of Dupont, C. (2026), written in Julia (https://github.com/charlesaugdupont/deepfake-percolation), extended here with two paired seeding runners, `run_experiment_baseline.jl` (uniform-random seeding) and `run_experiment_influencers.jl` (hub seeding).
+The initial Python/Mesa prototype mentioned in the manuscript is on the `main` branch.

 The repository supports two downstream analyses: